PMET-public/module-datainstall-graphql/README.md

 		}
 		}
 	}

+**storeList**: Retrieves a list of stores.
+Not needed for a data pack, but could be used to drive UI selection.
+Group equates to Store in the UI, Store equates to View

+	query{
+		storeList {
+			items {
+				store_code
+				store_name
+				group_code
+				group_name
+				website_code
+				website_name
+			}
+		}
+	}

 **categories**: Use to create the `categories.json` file.
 For the complete list of filtering options, see the GraphQL DevDocs.